summer fades back, and fall takes his turn, and I am delighted.

 Applesauce is hands-down the first thing I make with initial fall rain.
 The smell of sweet apples melting down in a pot with cinnamon is a nirvana of the homiest kind.
 Even non-apple lovers (aka my husband--you can blame too many days growing up on an orchard for that) appreciate the calming all-is-right-now fog that coats the kitchen and slows down even the most boisterous of personalities.
 Human or canine.

 This apple sauce is rustic.
 VERY minimal ingredients- basically just the apples plus some flavors and a spot of sugar.
 Applesauce keeps up to two weeks in the refrigerator covered well, although it probably won't make it that long.

 And I highly push you to eat it warm.
 (There now, all better.)

 "If you don't eat it all, take this applesauce and spoon it over some pork chops with onions before cooking.
 Wow."

 Notes: Apples are Organic.
 Orange juice is not from concentrate.

-Ingredients: 6 apples, peeled, 1/4 cup water, 1 scant tbsp. sugar, big splash orange juice, 1 cinnamon stick.
+Ingredients: 6 apples, peeled, 1/4 cup water, one scant tbsp. sugar, a big splash of orange juice, and one cinnamon stick.

-3. Remove cinnamon stick.
+3. Remove the cinnamon stick.
 Blitz apples in a food processor or blender until smooth but not baby-food pureed.
-Eat immediately or store covered in fridge up to two weeks.
+Eat immediately or store covered in the fridge for up to two weeks.